-Teacher of MFL: mS Charlotte Amey
+Teacher of MFL and senco: mS Charlotte Amey

 Charlotte read French and Spanish at the University of Leeds and has lived in France, Spain, Argentina and most recently, Italy, where she added Italian to her list of languages.
 Her main hobby is theatre directing, having created her own foreign language theatre troupe to make 17th century plays more accessible to language learners.

 Assistant Head (Pastoral): MS Jessica Amo